DuckyMomo20012/image-n-crypt/README.md

 # 3. TODO:

-- [ ] Set expiration time for token.
+- [ ] Set expiration time for token (NOTE: Added but don't know if it really works)
-- [ ] Allow user to refresh revoked token.
+- [ ] Allow user to get back revoked token.
 - [ ] Handle expired token error.
 - [ ] Add validator for only .PNG image file.
 - [ ] Support more image extensions, more file types.
+- [ ] Don't create key if registration failed.